Staying cool and fit in the heat of summer is easy for active seniors who…

 Contemplating change, especially a major one such as downsizing during retirement years, can be monumental.
 There are many things to consider when thinking of moving to a retirement community.

-Here are six things to consider when thinking of making a change:
+Here are six things to consider when thinking of moving to a retirement community:

 Do you enjoy entertaining?
 Do you expect children and grandchildren to stay overnight?
 Or do your rarely have people over and perhaps your loved ones live close by offering options to move to a smaller home?
 Lifestyle not only dictates how often you have visitors, but also how much room you need for hobbies you are interested in, office space for work or projects, and garages for cars and storage needs.
 Although you may move to a smaller physical space, considering what space you really use currently may help overcome the hesitation of downsizing.